 When the olive bread was baked, it was almost dark, so I did not manage to get a decent picture.
 I was planning to take one in the morning but by the time I remembered it, we had eaten the rest of the bread.
 The only thing left to take a picture of, was the last piece of the Tahini and Mandarin bread 🙂

 The second bread was made the same way but the filling was made using half cup tahini and 1/2 cup mandarin marmalade which I mixed to incorporate well and then spread the filling on top of the dough.
 I baked both of them in the same baking tin.

 Herbed Eliopsomo (Green Olives Bread) with Pesto, recipe by Ivy

-- Pizza dough (500 grams all purpose flour is necessary)
+- Dough (yeasted dough with 500 grams all purpose flour)